 The Escatek could be sold and installed in all airports, ports, and bus and rail stations in the world.
 It could be offered in various versions according to the check-in, security, and immigration rules in each country.
 Airport employees would still work around the Escateks; they would just use them as a new tool.
 Scaled down versions could be sold to large shopping centres, sport complexes, or theaters and integrated into elevators.

-The Escatek concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bengaluru, India.
+The Escatek concept was developed in March 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bengaluru, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer.
 He also created the concept of the intermodal Shango cargo plane and images of the Metroshop commuting train.